s-kybound/NSFattendancebot/README.md

 REQUIREMENTS

-This system runs on python.
+This program requires Python 3.
-This system will also require external modules, in this case schedule and pyTelegramBotAPI.
+This program will also require external modules, in this case schedule and pyTelegramBotAPI.
 With python3 PIP, install with these commands:

 $ pip3 install pyTelegramBotAPI

 $ pip3 install schedule

-As mentioned, this system requires a computer to run on.
 I would recommend using a SBC such as a low-cost Raspberry Pi (a model with wifi acceess) for this.
-I have not tested running the bot on a cloud service.
+I have not yet tested running the bot on a cloud service.
-This system requires a new Telegram bot account to run on.
+A new Telegram bot account is needed.
 To do this, go to BotFather on Telegram via @BotFather to create a new bot.